-The RTCWeb working group has defined the concept of bi-directional data channels running on top of the Stream Control Transmission Protocol (SCTP).
+The RTCWeb working group has defined the concept of bi-directional data channels running on top of the Stream Control Transmission Protocol (SCTP) [I-D.ietf-rtcweb-data-channel].
 RTCWeb allows applications to use data channels.
-RTCWeb defines an in-band Data Channel Establishment Protocol (DCEP), however other in-band or out-of-band protocols may be used for establishing data channels.
+RTCWeb defines an in-band Data Channel Establishment Protocol (DCEP) [I-D.ietf-rtcweb-data-protocol], however other in-band or out-of-band protocols may be used for establishing data channels.
 Each data channel consists of paired SCTP streams sharing the same SCTP Stream Identifier.
-Data channels are created by endpoint applications through the WebRTC API (Application Programming Interface), or other users of a data channel like CLUE.
-They can be used to transport proprietary or well-defined protocols, which in the latter case can be signaled by the data channel "subprotocol" parameter, conceptually similar to the WebSocket "subprotocol".
+Data channels are created by endpoint applications through the WebRTC API (Application Programming Interface), or other users of a data channel like CLUE [I-D.ietf-clue-datachannel] They can be used to transport proprietary or well-defined protocols, which in the latter case can be signaled by the data channel "subprotocol" parameter, conceptually similar to the WebSocket "subprotocol".
 However, apart from the "subprotocol" value transmitted to the peer, RTCWeb leaves it open how endpoint applications can agree on how to instantiate a given subprotocol on a data channel, and whether it is signaled in-band using DCEP or out-of-band using a non-DCEP protocol (or both).
 In particular, the SDP offer generated by the RTCweb data channel stack includes no channel-specific information.

-This document defines SDP offer/answer negotiation procedures to establish data channels for transport of well-defined subprotocols, to enable out-of-band negotiation.
+This document defines SDP offer/answer [RFC3264] negotiation procedures to establish data channels for transport of well-defined subprotocols, to enable out-of-band negotiation.
 These procedures are based on generic SDP offer/answer negotiation rules for SCTP based media transport as specified in [I-D.ietf-mmusic-sctp-sdp] for the SDP "m" line proto values UDP/DTLS/SCTP and TCP/DTLS/SCTP.
 In the future, data channels could be defined over other SCTP based protocols, such as SCTP over IP.
-However, corresponding potential other "m" line proto values are not considered in this document.
+However, corresponding potential other "m=" line proto values are not considered in this document.

 This document makes use of MSRP (Message Session Relay Protocol) and BFCP (Binary Floor Control Protocol) in many of the examples.
 It does not provide a complete specification of how to negotiate the use of a data channel to transport MSRP.
-Procedures specific to each subprotocol such as MSRP are documented elsewhere.
+Procedures specific to each subprotocol would have to be documented elsewhere.
+For MSRP they are documented in [I-D.ietf-mmusic-msrp-usage-data-channel] .
 The use of MSRP in some examples is only to show how the generic procedures described herein might apply to a specific subprotocol.